Working in research

 Yearly official calls ("concorsi nazionali") are issued by the Ministry of Education, Universities and Research (MIUR) for various academic recruitment fields (“raggruppamenti concorsuali”), and are open for 4 months.
 Applications are examined by committees composed by experienced Full Professors.
 The Qualification is valid for 4 years.

-Tax benefits
+Tax benefits for professors and researchers

 The partners of professors or researchers moving to Italy can also be entitled to tax benefits or exemptions should they possess the requisites provided for by the Italian tax legislation (foreign tax residence for the last two years, obtainment of Italian residence, etc.).
 Specific information and support shall be provided by the partner's employer or accountant.